dhrub123/AWS/S3_STORAGE/storage_misc.md

 		+ It's going to be read only so is going to help you with read performance.
 		+ It is great if you have dynamic content that needs to be available at low latency in a few regions.
 		+ This is for replication into select regions.
++ We are going to create a bucket and a cloudfront distribution in front of that bucket.
+We are also going to create an Origin Access Identity so this is a user of CloudFront that will be accessing our S3 bucket and we'll limit the S3 bucket to be only accessed using this identity/user.
+So effectively, we are ensuring that no one can access our S3 bucket except if they go through CloudFront.
+We can do this for many reasons like monitoring because maybe you have cookies, maybe because of some policies, etc. So we create a bucket and upload some files.
+Then we go to cloudfront and create a distribution of type web.
+The origin domain name will be our bucket and we will give an id to the origin.
+  Then we can restrict bucket access and in that case we have to create n Origin access Identity and give it a name.
+Then we need to grant read permission of the S3 bucket to the OAI.
+We have more options and then we create the distribution which takes about 10 minutes to get created.
+If we go to the origin s3 bucket and look at the bucket policy, we can see that a new policy has been automatically created for us which states that the OAI we created earlier can get object from the bucket.
+We can update the policy to add a new rule to deny any requests coming from anything other than the OAI.
+Now for sometime cloudfront will keep redirecting us to the s3 bucket as the DNS takes some time to propagate properly.
+It is a common problem and not a bucket.
+We can temprarily make the files public in our S3 bucket.
+But once DNS propagation is complete and cloudfront stops redirecting to S3, we can make them private again and we will be able to access the files from cloudfront.

 <img src="https://raw.githubusercontent.com/dhrub123/AWS/master/S3_STORAGE/images/CLOUDFRONT.png" width="60%" height="60%"/>